Salado, Texas

 – A Town Born by the Waters.

 Salado, Texas, is a charming village located along the banks of Salado Creek, a key water source that gave the town its name.
 Founded in 1859, Salado has a rich history that reflects the broader story of Texas.
 The name “Salado” comes from the Spanish word for “salty,” referencing the mineral-rich waters of the creek, which attracted early settlers and Native American tribes alike.
 This scenic area became a gathering point for travelers, traders, and cattlemen, as the creek provided essential water along early Texas trails.
+The town is on our Texas bucket list of places to visit.

 The Birth of a Cultural Hub